The concomitant use of NSAIDs and

 occur more in patients with kidney or blood pressure pathologies.

-Traditional NSAIDs target COX-1
+Traditional NSAIDs target COX-1 and

-which help regulate homeostasis within the kidneys.
+help regulate homeostasis within the kidneys.
 PGE2 is a tubular PG in the kidneys, where it

 regulates sodium, chloride, and water transport as well as renal medullary blood flow.1 PGI2 is typically more in the vasculature.
 The